vitiral/novault/README.md

 - Written in a type safe language (rust)

 (current) disadvantages:
-- Can only use on GNU/Linux
+- Can only be used on GNU/Linux
 - Written by a complete amateur over a weekend in his spare time
 - Not even remotely audited by anyone with any cryptographic knowledge
 - Once you write a password manager you can never trust anyone ever again.